Woman survives violent bison attack in Custer State Park

 Several witnesses ran to her aid with one man taking off his shirt to cover her.

 Custer County Sheriff’s deputies, Custer State Park rangers, Custer Ambulance and Black Hills Life Flight responded to the incident.
-There's no words on the woman's condition.
+There's no word on the woman's condition.

 Thousands of motorcycles are traveling through the Black Hills because of the Sturgis Motorcycle Rally that's currently underway.
 The sheriff's department issued a warning as the rally began Aug.
 7 for people to keep their distance from bison.